Skip to content

 5. Where and how does bullying happen?

 Bullying can occur anywhere people interact.
 At school, on the bus, during sports, at work, or online.
+Cyberbullying extends harm beyond the classroom, allowing hurtful comments, images, or rumors to spread instantly and widely.

 6. How can I tell if someone is being bullied?